Where Can You Find Real Estate Investment Opportunities?

 If you’re not into driving around to search for potential cash flow properties, you can stay put and use helpful internet resources to find investment properties.
 To save you some time, here are some of the online sources:

-- Property listing sites – Other online sources for potential investment properties include:
+Property listing sites – Other online sources for potential investment properties include:

 Something to keep in mind during your real estate hunt

-Some of these pipelines may produce more potential investment properties than you’re interested in pursuing.
+Some of these resources may produce more potential investment properties than you’re interested in pursuing.
 Before making any decisions, perform your due diligence to make sure you choose the right opportunities for your comfort and experience level.

 Share your go-to sources for investment properties